Left and Center: Shannon circa, 1986

 Vital Statistics at Time of Disappearance

 Missing Since: October 5, 1986

 Classification: Non-Family Abduction

 Height and Weight: 3’0″ and 30 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Shannon has a scar with a length of 4 inches on her abdomen and both of her ears are pierced, Shannon was known to be very shy at the time of her disappearance
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Shannon has a 4-inch scar on her abdomen, both of her ears are pierced, her ears were said to be sensitive at the time of her disappearance

 NCMEC Number: 601901